costateixeira/fhirtesting/input/pagecontent/TestPlanExecute.md

 This section corresponds to transaction [] of the IHE Technical Framework.
-Transaction [] is used by the Test Plan Creator and Test Plan Consumer actors.
+Transaction [] is used by the Test Plan Author and Test Plan Consumer actors.

 ### X:Y.Z.1 Scope